futurehood/DeCent-Core/README.md

     </tr>
 </table>

-1. The DCNT server is running, and the Endpoints have been activated.
+1. The DCNT server is running, and the <b>endpoints</b> have been activated.
 Using the added WLAN1 network interface endpoint link for https://192.168.4.20:4201 (your address will be different) will open the address in the default browser.
 2. The browser has attempted to connect to the endpoint at https://192.168.4.20:4201 (your address will be different) and found that the certificate the server is using is not trusted.
 3. Using the "*Advanced*" button in the browser (Firefox) expands the page to include an option to accept the certificate.
 This page will look different in other browsers.
 4. Using the "*Accept the Risk and Continue*" button (Firefox) will generate an exception for the self-signed certificate in the browser, allowing it to be used.
 Future connections to the endpoint will now succeed.